Tourism in Sydney: Museums

 Sydney is home to a number of established museums.
 The Australian Museum is the oldest museum in Australia, and is particularly renowned in the fields of natural history and anthropology.
 The Museum of Sydney is located in Australia's first Government House, and its permanent and temporary exhibitions highlight the history of the city.
 The Powerhouse Museum specialises in science and technology, and its exhibits include the oldest steam engine in the world with a rotating action that is still in operation.
 The Australian National Maritime Museum focuses on Australia's maritime history.
 The Museum of Contemporary Art, located at Circular Quay, recently underwent a $58 million expansion.

 City Parks

 Hyde Park contains well-kept gardens and approximately 580 trees; a mixture of Moreton Bay figs, palms and other varieties.
 It is famed for its magnificent fig tree lined avenues, a peaceful haven in the business heart of the city.
 At the park's southern end is the Anzac Memorial and a monument consisting of a 104-millimetre gun from the German light cruiser SMS Emden.
 It is a dynamic park, offering both a retreat from the city and a lively cultural centre, featuring public events, live music, and other performance art.

-The Royal Botanic Gardens are the largest of three major botanical gardens open to the public in Sydney.
+Royal Botanic Garden Sydney are the largest of three major botanical gardens open to the public in Sydney.
 Admission is free and it is open to the public every day of the year.